 So, imagine records of individual transactions like payments sent to or from one person to another getting listed or indexed one after another.
-Once a certain amount of transactions in the list has been reached, a block is formed.
+Once a certain amount of transactions in the list has been reached, it forms a block.

 Each block has a maximum amount of transaction data.
 Once the maximum amount of transaction data for the block has been met, the block adds behind the previous block of transactions.

-Now, these blocks of transactions linked together with a chain.
-So, blockchain is simply groups of transaction data that links together.
+Now, these blocks of transactions linked with a chain.
+So, blockchain is groups of transaction data that links.

-Moreover, the basic structure of the blockchain consists of a network of computers around the world, with bitcoin software.
-When bitcoin transactions occur, the data communicates to this network of computers that validate the transaction, add the transaction to their copy of the bitcoin ledger, and then broadcast the ledger changes to the others computers, on the network.
+Moreover, the basic structure of the blockchain comprises a network of computers around the world, with bitcoin software.
+When bitcoin transactions occur, the data communicate to this network of computers that validate the transaction, add the transaction to their copy of the bitcoin ledger, and then broadcast the ledger changes to the others computers on the network.

-Furthermore, there is a maximum amount of data can be saved in one block.
+Furthermore, it can save a maximum amount of data in one block.
 Approximately every 10 minutes, a new block of bitcoin creates, verifies, and publish to the bitcoin blockchain.

 Recommended Bitcoin Trading Brokers & Application

-In every single perspective, both trading and investing in Bitcoin is beneficial for investors as well as traders.
+In every single perspective, both trading and investing in Bitcoin is beneficial for investors and traders.
 Thousands of traders have changed their lives forever by trading bitcoin.
 For example, in bitcoin trading, you can choose either long or short, depending on the market condition.